loktacar/wallpapermaker/README.md

 # a tilde, ~, in paths is replaced with user directory path
 path=Notset

-# time between wallpaper updates
+# time between wallpaper switching
 update=300

 # path and filename of generated wallpaper image